-The AEC's organisational structure for 2009–10, including the names of senior executives, is shown in Figure 1.
+The AEC's organisational structure in 2010–11, including the names of senior executives, is shown in Figure 3.

 The Commission consists of a chairperson, who must be an active or retired judge of the Federal Court of Australia; the Electoral Commissioner; and a non-judicial member.

 At 30 June 2011, the Commission consisted of: